darthapo/assembot/notes.md

 # AssemBot Notes/Todos

 - Add support for excluding files from build (relative to source root).

-- Add mocha setup and test to new project template.
+- Add support for auto-incrementing package, or component, json build numbers.

 Example: